-Here, η is the counting efficiency, D_p is the particle size, and A, B, C are fitting parameters calculated using a multi-parameter fit (Banse et al., 2001; WiedensohletWiedensohler et al., 1997) where C corresponds to the D50 cut-off diameter.
+Here, η is the counting efficiency, D_p is the particle size, and A, B, C are fitting parameters calculated using a multi-parameter fit (Banse et al., 2001; Wiedensohlet et al., 1997) where C corresponds to the D{50} cut-off diameter.

-The fitted function was then used to robustly calculate the efficiency for the cut-off of D90.
+255 The fitted function was then used to robustly calculate the efficiency for the cut-off of D90.

-305 3 Results
+3 Results

-During initial experiments we used spare-DMSO and applied the substancefrom a bottle of our laboratory stock that was first opened two years prior to a-these experiments.
-We started by completely drieddrying a Sky CPC 5411.
-To test this, the dried up CPC-Prior to filling it with DMSO, we performed a test run in the measuring set-upmeasurement setup and the dry CPC reported zero counts.
-The new working fluid was appliedinstrument wick was then wetted with DMSO by the refilling valve and worked as intended and all.
-The CPC internal fluid controls were operational likeoperated as they do with butanol.
-We operated this substanceunit, which from now on we refer to as the D-CPC, with the same parameters as the structurally identical butanol SkyB-CPC, which was alreadyalso included in the experimental set-up- (Fig. 3).
+During initial experiments we used spare DMSO and applied the substance to a completely dried Sky CPC 5411.
+To test this, the dried-up CPC performed a test run in the measuring set-up and reported zero

+- counts.
+The new working fluid was applied and worked as intended and all CPC internal fluid controls were operational like with butanol.
+We operated this substance with the same parameters as the structurally identical butanol Sky-CPC, which was already in the set-up.
 For the first run we applied a particle filter to the inlet to check for homogeneous nucleation.
-No particle counts were observed during zero particle air measurements, independent of instrument temperatures, humidity, or pressure levels.
-As we started aerosol measurements with pressure levels below 700 hPa, the C1/C0 value decreased to 0.9 and dropped further down, as soon the pressure decreased.
-The C1/C0 reports the ratio of counts that have a higher and a lower detection threshold, used as internal CPC check for sufficient particle growth (described in

-- 320 Fig 6.).
-A value below 1 indicates, that the particles give a lower scattering signal due to a lower particle size or overall light scattering behaviour.
+No particle counts were observed during - 265 zero particle air measurements, independent of instrument temperatures, humidity, or pressure levels.
+As we started aerosol measurements with pressure levels below 700 hPa, the C1/C0 decreased to 0.9 and dropped further down, as soon the pressure decreased.
+The C1/C0 reports the ratio of counts that have a higher and a lower detection threshold, used as internal CPC check for sufficient particle growth (described in Fig 6.).
+A value below 1 indicates, that the particles give a lower scattering signal due to a - 270 lower particle size or overall light scattering behaviour.
 Only particles reaching both signal threshold levels are counted.
 As a consequence, we increased the saturator temperature from 36°C to 40°C and decreased the condenser temperature from 10°C to 5°C. With this procedure, the C1/C0 value stayed at 1 down to a pressure level of 250 hPa and only decreased slightly to 0.95 at 200 hPa.
-All values given as number - 325 concentration from the SkyD-CPC for DMSO values are corrected by dividing by the division with the C1/C0 value to report all particles at the lower counting threshold- as explained previously.
-The very firstinitial results were takenobtained with ammonium sulphate particles.
-The D50 cut-off diameter is used as athe primary criterion, as it describes the particle size7 where only 50% of the particles are detected usingcompared to a reference method.
-In Figure 7 it is visible, Figure 7 shows that the DMSO - 330 showsD-CPC has an identical D50 cut-off diameter as the equivalent instrument using ButanolB-CPC.
+All values given as number concentration from the Sky-CPC for DMSO values are corrected by the division with the C1/C0 value to report all particles at the lower counting threshold.
+The very first results were taken with ammonium sulphate particles.
+The D{50} cut-off diameter is used as a primary criterion, as it describes the particle size, where only 50% of the particles are detected using a reference method.
+In Figure 7 it is visible, that the DMSO shows identical D{50} cut-off diameter as the equivalent instrument using Butanol.

-Figure 7.
+280 Figure 7.
 Counting efficiency curves of the Sky CPC 5.411 operated with butanol (B-CPC) and DMSO (D-CPC) at different operation pressures using ammonium sulphate particles.